Guide to VeraCrypt – Safely Encrypt Files

 Click on Next and grant VeraCrypt administrator rights.
 After this, confirm the system encryption presets (Normal) and click on Next again.

-Leave VeraCrypt's presets for system encryption as they are.
+Leave VeraCrypt's system encryption presets as they are.

 The preset, Encrypt the Windows system partition, should also be left as is.
 Click on Next.